Climate & Energy

 Grecian Magnesite addresses in multiple simultaneous ways the objectives of maximizing its energy efficiency as well as playing its part in the joint effort to achieve climate neutrality by 2050 as set by the EC.

 - The replacement of fossil fuels with sustainably-produced biomass is a major focus area for Grecian Magnesite.
-During 2020, the contribution of biomass to our overall thermal power requirements was 10% whereas this figure is set to increase above 25% within 2021-2022 and more than 50% from 2023 onwards.
+During 2022, the contribution of biomass to our overall thermal power requirements was approx. 10% (on energy basis) whereas this figure is set to increase above 20% within 2023 and more than 40% from 2024 onwards.
 The biomass used by GM mainly consists of agricultural waste coming from the entire Chalkidiki region.

 - Thorough investigation of the possibility to fully replace the solid fossil fuels used in the Rotary Kilns with LNG is already under way.
 When realized, this fuel switch would not only result in the reduction of CO2 emissions by at least 40% but render flue gas desulfurization unnecessary as well.
 Finally, the use of LNG is expected to improve energy efficiency by at least 8%.

 - Systematic exploitation of the thermal energy contained in the rotary kiln flue gases to obtain proper drying of magnesite prior to magnetic beneficiation.